Healing pets one pup at a time...

 What can I expect?

 Our rehabilitation service is run by a veterinarian certified in canine rehabilitation.
 Rehab therapists receive additional training in normal anatomy, biomechanics, neurology and techniques to treat specific problems with these systems.
 This specialized training allows us to pick up on more subtle changes in your pet and create an individualized program to help improve upon your pet's specific problems.
-Dr. Busick has 7 years of experience working with pets in a rehab setting and can develop a plan specific to your goals for your pet.
+Dr. Busick has over 7 years of experience working with pets in a rehab setting and can develop a plan specific to your goals for your pet.

 Owners interested in starting a rehab program for their pet need to set up an initial evaluation with Dr. Busick.
 During this evaluation we will determine the problem areas for your pet as well as a way to improve your pet's comfort and function.
 Most pets benefit from daily home exercise in combination with sessions done in clinic.